 The Pesticide Residue Division is equipped with state-of-art instruments viz., Gas Chromatograph, High Performance Liquid Chromatograph, GCMS, Atomic Absorption Spectrophotometer, etc., Our lab is GLP certified by National GLP Compliance Monitoring Authority, Govt. of India for the execution of Pesticide Residue Studies.
 We are accredited…Read More

-Monthly Circular December-2013 WEATHER The rainfall received at TRI during November 2013 was higher by 33.1 mm compared to the same period last year.
-Weather data recorded in November 2013 at the TRF observatory are given below, along with the corresponding figures for…Read More
+Monthly Circular January-2014 WEATHER The rainfall received at UPASI TRI during December 2013 was 5.0 mm.
+The total rainfall received during the calendar year 2013 was higher by 64% compare to 2012.
+Weather data recorded in December 2013 at the TRF observatory are given…Read More

 - Read More

 Ajay, D. and Baby, U.I.
 2010.
 Induction of systemic resistance to Exobasidium vexans in tea through SAR elicitors.
 Phytoparasitica 38: 53 – 60.
 Babu, A. Vasanthakumar, D. Jasin Rahman, V.K.
 Roobakkumar, A and C. Sundaravadivelan.
 2011.Potential of Mallada boninensis Okamoto (Neuroptera: Chrysopidae), as a biocontrol…Read More